Frequently Asked Questions (FAQ) - Knowledgebase

-- Run [data][restore] on NEW machine to get your data back.
+- Run [data][restore] on NEW machine to get your data back.or

-- Please note: If you have a single user license, you will need to relock the software on the old machine and provide us the relock generated from that program prior to receiving the new key.
+- If you have a single machine license for Natural Log 9, Natural Log 8 or Natural Music 5, you will need to relock the software on the old machine and provide us the relock generated from that program prior to receiving the new key.
 The relock programs can be downloaded via these links:

 Relock Natural Music and Relock Natural Log 8